jon-harper/OmniBox/docs/support/index.md

 {{ badges.base_depth('36mm')}}

-Either 36 or 42mm.
 For a base, this is the available depth for mounting a power supply.
 For a PSU, indicates the depth required.
+Must be either 36 or 42mm.
 </div>
 <div markdown class="card">
 **IEC**